DoTheEvo/ansible-arch/README.md

 Get zsh with some sane framework to not feel like neanderthal with bash.

 * install zsh shell
-* change the default shell for the user
+* change the default shell from bash to zsh for the user
 * install zimfw using its own script
 * change the theme to `steeef`
 * copy .myownrc with some predefined aliases, hotkeys and editor